CodeThoughts/dotfiles/README.md

 ```

 ## Yay!
 What comes with the package? 📦
+- Some auxilary functions (what is my battery level?, who is using my camera?, etc.)
 - Latest `bash`
 - Brew package manager (OS X only)
 - Node.js